bsmith3711/Excel-VBA-School-Data/README.md

 This repo contains Schools Data.xlsm which inlcudes a dataset regarding funding from the California Department of Education.

 Once opened, you can explore the data and navigate to the Developer tab.
-There you will see the macro "Bens_Pivot_1" (you can also find the VBA code in the file called "VBA macro" within this repo)
+There you will see the macro "Bens_Pivot_1" (you can also find the VBA code in the file called "VBA macro code" within this repo)

 Running the macro generates a Pivot Table in a one sheet and a 3-D Pie Chart in another sheet.